TrackPolitics logoTrackPolitics

 AI-generated

 Alberto Costa is the Conservative MP for South Leicestershire, first elected in 2015.
-He currently serves on several Commons committees, including the Liaison Committee, Administration Committee and the Standards and Privileges committees, and he previously held the post of Shadow Solicitor General in 2024.
+He currently sits on several Commons committees, including the Liaison Committee, Administration Committee, the Speaker's Committee for the Independent Parliamentary Standards Authority, and the Privileges and Standards committees.
+His parliamentary career includes service on the Scottish Affairs Committee (2020–2024) and the Justice Committee (2015–2017), and he was Shadow Solicitor General in 2024.

 Voting Patterns